 Philips Sonicare brushes tend not to be discounted as heavily as Oral-B. Their connected kids brush has an RRP of £73 and tends to sell for about £50.
 You can see the similarities in pricing from Oral-B here.

-The best prices tend to be found online (we have included a live price comparison here), but the high street do quite often offer good pricing also; but they are more likely to stick closer to the RRP.
+The best prices tend to be found online, but the high street do quite often offer good pricing also; but they are more likely to stick closer to the RRP.

 It is a good few weeks between my purchase of this brush and the writing of this review, as I test each model.